glowiep/leaflet-map-template/README.md

 This repository template for Leaflet web maps will help you start a new leaflet map project quickly.

 ## 📌 Options
-- Main branch (default)
+- <b>Main branch</b> (default)
-  - Basic map with zoom buttons and a scale bar.
+  - Basic Leaflet map with zoom buttons and a scale bar.
   - Centered with a global map view.
   - Additional settings are added to prevent scrolling off the map, and map bounds are set to give it a bounce-back effect.

+- <b>1-minimap</b>
+  - Basic Leaflet map including a Simple minimap-control for leaflet.